PascalNehlsen/dso-python-tasks/module-5/hashcat/README.md

 - **Brute-Force Attack**: Attempts to crack passwords by trying all combinations within a given length and character set.
 - **Dictionary Attack**: Uses a provided wordlist to attempt to find the correct password.
-- **Configurable Parameters**: Allows customization of password length, character set, and hash modes (MD5, SHA-1, SHA-256, SHA-512).
+- **Configurability**: Allows customization of password length, character set, and hash modes (MD5, SHA-1, SHA-256, SHA-512).
-- **Logging**: Provides detailed logs of all connection attempts and outcomes.
+- **Logging**: Provides unstructured detailed logs of all connection attempts and outcomes.

+**Technologies**:

+- Python 3

 ## Getting Started